-Wichita Police Chief urges people to practice gun safety, reduce accidental shootings
+Wichita police chief urges people to practice gun safety, reduce accidental shootings

-WICHITA, Kan (KSNW) – According to a CDC report, since 2015 there have been 30 accidental shootings in Kansas involving children, out of which 25 were injured and seven died.
+WICHITA, Kan (KSNW) – According to a Centers for Disease Control report, since 2015 there have been 30 accidental shootings in Kansas involving children, out of which 25 were injured and seven died.

 In the last week alone, three children have been injured in accidental shootings in Wichita.